-Goleman breaks down the five elements of EQ, as follows:
+Goleman breaks down the five elements of emotional intelligence, as follows:

-• Self-awareness— the ability to understand one’s own strength and weaknesses and how these affect one’s social interactions
+- Self-Awareness — the ability to understand one’s strength and weaknesses and how these affect one’s social interactions

 Great teamwork can only be achieved if team members can communicate clearly with their colleagues and work harmoniously with others.

-When hiring customer service reps, managers must be on the lookout not just for technical expertise but also for traits that indicate high EQ.
+When hiring customer service reps, managers must be on the lookout not just for technical expertise but also for traits that indicate high emotional intelligence.
 Some of these are independence, self-awareness, open-mindedness, and the ability to get along well with others.